 Aaron’s experience and practical approach allows him to provide efficient, cost effective solutions for lending institutions seeking to limit their losses.

-Aaron is admitted to practice in Tennessee, Kentucky, the United States District Courts for the Western, Eastern and Middle Districts of Tennessee, the United States District Courts for the Western and Eastern Districts of Kentucky, all the bankruptcy courts for Tennessee and Kentucky, and the 6th Circuit Court of Appeals.
+Aaron is admitted to practice in Tennessee, Kentucky, Maine, the United States District Courts for the Western, Eastern and Middle Districts of Tennessee, the United States District Courts for the Western and Eastern Districts of Kentucky, all the bankruptcy courts for Tennessee, Kentucky, Maine, and Indiana, the United States District Courts for the Northern and Southern Districts of Indiana, the United States District Courts of Maine, and the 6th Circuit Court of Appeals.
 Aaron is also a member of the Tennessee and Kentucky Bar Associations and a member of the National Association of Chapter 13 Trustees (NACTT).

 Mr. Nash was recently selected by his peers for inclusion in The Best Lawyers in America 2023 in the field of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
 This is his sixth year in a row for inclusion.